So you’ve made the decision to lose weight.

-I hit that point too after college graduation.
+I hit that point too.
 I was over feeling big.
 I was over not fitting into my favorite clothes.
 I was over being ashamed of pictures.
 I get it, I was there.

-During my journey many people asked, where did you start?
-I actually had this question recently.
+During my journey, many people asked, where did you start?
 Starting can be difficult due to the massive amount of research out there of things you “shouldn’t” have when you are losing weight.
-Many people go with elimination diets that subsequently forces them to starve and miss their favorite foods.
+Many people go with elimination diets that subsequently force them to starve and miss their favorite foods.

 1. Train your brain that this is a LIFESTYLE.

 I have written a whole blog post about this before.
 Repeat after me: DIETS DON’T WORK!
-If you want to truly lose this weight and KEEP it off for long term, you cannot go into this thinking it’s temporary.
+If you want to truly lose this weight and KEEP it off for the long term, you cannot go into this thinking it’s temporary.
 I swear by this.
 Establishing a LIFESTYLE will change your life and your weight.
 Dedicate to making this your life for the rest of your life.

 Now, this is not to say that you will never have pizza ever again.
 Let’s be real, you will.
 The important thing is establishing balance in your life.
 Splurge now and then but keep your head in the game.
 See my post on diet vs. lifestyle.